Wet Weather Combined Sewer Storage -Chattanooga, TN

 The Grove, Phase 10 – Williamson County, Tennessee

-In 2019, the Grove – one of Nashville’s premier private club communities – planned to construct a new phase that would overlook the beautiful countryside of Williamson County from its stony hilltop.
-With a grade differential of more than 100 feet, the site plan required a series of critical retaining walls, that fit with the aesthetic appeal of the luxurious residential development.
-The Grove’s slogan, “Remarkable by Design”, claims roots in considering and selecting every minute structural detail on the grounds of elevating the community experience.
-With its natural stone appearance and optimal structural qualities, Redi Rock retaining walls fit the needs of the project.
+In 2019, The Grove – one of Nashville’s premier private communities – planned to begin construction on a phase of retaining walls that would overlook Williamson County from its hilltop.
+With a grade exceeding 100 feet, the site plan required a series of ten critical retaining walls that complimented the aesthetic of the new residential development.
+Redi-Rock was chosen as the modular block solution for its natural stone appearance, structural integrity, and efficient installation capabilities.

 Watermark at Chesterfield Village – Chesterfield, Missouri